auth0/docs/articles/cms/wordpress/how-does-it-work.md

 ## Regular flow

-There are theww different scenarios that could take place.
+There are three different scenarios that could take place.

 First, a user that not exists in WordPress and it does in your Auth0 account try to log in.